tizzo/Conductor/README.md

 Conductor workflows are currently started off by some module other than conductor which hands in whatever context is necessary for processing.
-This becomes the bases for the workflow state which is passed from activity to activity.
+This becomes the bases for the workflow instance which is passed from activity to activity.
 The activity can then ask questions of the WorkflowActivityState descended object and use the context present to perform its own activities.